linode/linode_api4-python/docs/guides/core_concepts.rst

    for current_linode in linodes: # iterate over all results, loading pages as necessary
        print(current_linode.label)

-If you're not concerned about performance, using a :py:class:PaginatedList as a normal list should be fine.
-If your application is sensitive to performance concerns, be aware that iterating over a :py:class:PaginatedList can cause the thread to wait as a synchronous request for additional data is made mid-iteration.
+If you're not concerned about performance, using a :any:`PaginatedList` as a normal list should be fine.
+If your application is sensitive to performance concerns, be aware that iterating over a :any:`PaginatedList` can cause the thread to wait as a synchronous request for additional data is made mid-iteration.

 Filtering